gomesdasilva/pyrhk/README.md

 - Obtain B-V colour from Simbad (requires `astroquery` module installed).

+Important note: The output errors are only considering photon noise.

 ### Calibration of SMW for ESPRESSO:

 Using 27 stars with data from HARPS and ESPRESSO.